 - 3.10 The Borough Council becoming a signatory of the Statement of Common Ground had a consequential impact upon the Charnwood Local Plan process.
-The previous Local Development Scheme had envisaged the Local Plan Examination hearing sessions to take place during Summer 2022.
-However, upon commencement, the Inspectors immediately determined that for procedural reasons it was necessary to pause the Sessions.
-This was because the Borough Council had during the opening day on 28 June 2022 stated the intention to respond positively to the apportionment of some of Leicester City's unmet housing and employment needs, as per the agreement through the Statement of Common Ground. - 3.11 The pause in the examination concluded with an additional set of Hearing Sessions during October 2022 to discuss the apportionment of Leicester City's unmet needs and the implications for the Borough's housing and employment needs.
-The successful conclusion of these additional Sessions allowed for the examination to

-- resume, with the Hearing Session that had originally been planned for Summer 2022 taking place during February 2023. - 3.12 Based on information available to the Borough Council a reasonable timetable for progressing the new Local Plan through to the completion of the examination and on towards adoption is: - Examination hearing sessions conclude February 2023 - Publication of Inspectors' Final Report July 2023 - Adoption September 2023 - 3.13 The suggested timeline assumes that the examination hearing sessions are completed successfully within their scheduled dates and that the process subsequently moves toward consultation on modifications without any further impediment.
-Should that be the case it is reasonable to assume a period of six months between the conclusion of the hearings and adoption. - 3.14 Following the successful adoption of the new Local Plan the Borough Council will have an opportunity to reflect upon the outcomes from the examination process in terms of how it proceeds with its plan-making responsibilities across the remainder of the period covered by this Local Development Scheme.
-It is anticipated that at that point in time there will be further clarity on the scope and nature of the proposed changes to the national planning system.
+The Local Development Scheme had originally envisaged the Local Plan Examination hearing sessions taking place during Summer 2022.
+However, upon commencement, the Inspectors immediately determined that for procedural reasons it was necessary to pause the sessions.
+This was due to the Borough Council, during the opening day on 28 June 2022, stating the intention to respond positively to the apportionment of some of Leicester City's unmet housing and employment needs, as per the agreement reached through the Statement of Common Ground. - 3.11 The pause in the examination concluded with an additional set of hearing sessions during October 2022 to discuss the apportionment of Leicester City's unmet needs and the implications for the Borough's housing and employment needs.
+The successful conclusion of these additional sessions allowed for the examination to resume, with the hearing sessions that had originally been planned for Summer 2022 now taking place during February 2023.
+Following on from these hearing sessions, the Inspectors requested some further information and updates to the evidence base and a consultation was held on these technical documents between September and November 2023.
+Further hearings were then held in February 2024, based on these technical documents, with a focus on the Sustainability Appraisal (Matter 2), Housing Land Supply (Matter 7), Infrastructure and Transport (Matter 8) and Viability and Monitoring (Matter 9).
+As set out above, given the need to submit further viability evidence following on from the consultation on the Main Modifications and the Council's intention to prepare a CIL, the adoption of the Local Plan will be delayed. - 3.12 Based on information available to the Borough Council, a reasonable timetable for progressing the new Local Plan through to the completion of the examination and on towards adoption is: - Examination hearing sessions conclude April 2025 - Consultation Main Modifications May 2025 - Publication of Inspectors' Final Report June 2025 - Adoption September 2025 - 3.13 The suggested timeline assumes that the Inspectors are satisfied with the further viability evidence submitted to support the examination.